PedroBelfort/PedroBelfort/README.md

 -->
    I am a Full Stack developer trying to become a master on the following technologies:

-   .NEt 5
+   - .NEt 5
-   JavaScript
+   - JavaScript

-  Some datails about me
+  Some other details about me:

 - 🔭 I’m currently working on BS Tecnologia as a C# developer
-- 🌱 I’m currently studing JavaScript front-end frameworks (React, Angular) and Net 5
+- 🌱 I Will be a master at JavaScript and Net 5
 - 📫 You can find me on Linkedin  https://www.linkedin.com/in/pedrobelfort-dev-analyst/
 - ⚡ I am an aquarius and damn proud of it